owncloud/web/docs/theming/_index.md

 Generally, your theming configuration lives inside a `.json` file, e.g. `theme.json`.
 To load this file, it needs to be correctly referenced inside your `config/config.json` (example configurations can be [found on GitHub](https://github.com/owncloud/web/tree/master/config)).

-To reference your theme, you have three options:
+To reference your theme, you have two options:

-- ...
-- ...
+- Using a URL, e.g. `"theme": "https://externalurl.example.com/theme-name/theme.json",`.
+To avoid CORS issues, please make sure that you host the URL on the same URL as your ownCloud web hosting.
-- For development and testing purposes, you can store your `theme.json` inside `packages/web-container/themes/{theme-name}/*` and reference it in the `config.json`.
+- For development and testing purposes, you can store your `theme.json` inside `packages/web-container/themes/{theme-name}/` and reference it in the `config.json`.
 However, this isn't recommended for production use since your changes may get lost when updating oCIS or the `web` app in OC10.

 **Hint:** If no theme is provided or the loading of your custom theme fails, the standard ownCloud theme will be loaded as a fallback.
 However, this doesn't stop you from correctly loading a theme that is wrongly formatted, so please read the instructions below carefully.